GML22/GML-Net/README.md

 </p>

 <p align="justify">
 The GML-Net was developed to address the problem of detecting buildings in RGB aerial images.
-It was trained on <i>Inria Aerial Image Labeling Dataset</i> (https://project.inria.fr/aerialimagelabeling) achiving 96.23% of Overall Acuurency (1.02% behind State-of-the-art) and 74.42% of Intersecion over Union (6.64% behind SoA).
+It was trained on <i>Inria Aerial Image Labeling Dataset</i> (https://project.inria.fr/aerialimagelabeling) achiving 96.23% of Overall Acuurency (1.02% behind State of Art) and 74.42% of Intersecion over Union (6.64% behind SoA).
 </p>